ctsuu/CarND-PID-Control-Project/README.md

 ## Speed

 Can a simple PID controller be tuned for variable speed? [https://www.youtube.com/watch?v=Zij2BDvc8y0&t=27s] As the video showning, if the PID controller is tuned at low speed, say 10mph, once the car reachs high speed, say 80mph, and the car only sensing the center line by looking down to get the cross track error.
-At the sharp turn, the cte rate of change may be too large, it will knock the car out of balance very quickly.
+At the sharp turn, the cte rate of change may be too large, it will knock the car out of balance very quickly[https://www.youtube.com/watch?v=91LY-1e-lmU].
 Also, at high speed, small change in steering angle can cause a big swing as well.

 Since the simulator provides the valuable speed information, I am going to play with it.
 I used the speed in three places.
 1. I applied the `p_error = cte/speed;` insteed of `p_error = cte;` .
 So the P term behaviour chanaged.
 At low speed, it is sensitive to the cte, but at high speed, it is less sensitive to cte.
 It give the car some ability to self center itself.
 That is a desired feature.